shanagalman21/Customer-Churn-Analysis/README.md

 - **Geographic distribution:** Churn trends by location
 - **Payment & account details:** Contract type, payment method, and tenure
 - **Services:** Internet type and services availed
-- Visualized the summary of findings to highlight trends in customer churn.
+- Visualized the findings into a dashboard to highlight trends in customer churn.

 ### **3. Churn Prediction Model**
 A **Random Forest Classifier** was implemented to predict customer churn.
 The dataset was preprocessed, split into training (80%) and testing (20%) sets.
 The model was trained on key customer attributes and evaluated using a confusion matrix and classification report to assess accuracy.
 Finally, the trained model was used to **predict customer churn**, with results visualized for further analysis.